Sayokia/CSCI3172-Lab5-6/README.md

   `last_assess` varchar(64) NOT NULL
 ) ENGINE=InnoDB DEFAULT CHARSET=utf8;
    ```
-   After create the db and table, you can import csv using ";" as deliminator and Column name as "inst_code, inst_name,subject,inst_course,inst_credit,dal_course,dal_credit,last_assess"
+   After create the db and table, you can import csv using ";" as delimitator and Column name as "inst_code, inst_name,subject,inst_course,inst_credit,dal_course,dal_credit,last_assess"

 #### Install Flask Dependencies and Config db